 We would like to give a special thanks to all of our sponsors for the NANO-Bio Collaborative 2012

-The research staff at this UNRC facility provides essential guidance in MEMS fabrication techniques, electrochemical detection methods and chemical modifications of nanomaterials for faculty, staff and students.
+The research staff at the CREN facility provides essential guidance in MEMS fabrication techniques, electrochemical detection methods and chemical modifications of nanomaterials for faculty, staff and students.